Dhruvacodes/cryptopolaris/Pondering Paths/home sweet home.md

 hacker@paths~home-sweet-home:~$
 ```

-Asked GPT to explain and it did so beautifully

-Here's a breakdown:

 1. /challenge/run is the executable that, when run, will generate or retrieve the flag.
 2. The program accepts a path argument that tells it where to save the flag.
 3. The constraints specify that the path must: